-- For California installation this water heater must be braced, anchored, or strapped to avoid falling or moving during an earthquake.
+- 5. For California installation this water heater must be braced, anchored, or strapped to avoid falling or moving during an earthquake.
 See instructions for correct installation procedures.
-Instructions may be obtained from California Office of the State Architect, 400 P Street, Sacramento, CA 95814. - Massachusetts Code requires this water heater to be installed in accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00.
+Instructions may be obtained from California Office of the State Architect, 1102 Q Street, Suite 5100, Sacramento, CA 95814.
+Instructions can also be downloaded to your computer at www. dsa.dgs.ca.gov/Pubs. - Massachusetts Code requires this water heater to be installed in accordance with Massachusetts 248-CMR 2.00: State Plumbing Code and 248-CMR 5.00.